ranurm/ranurm/README.md

   - Redirected Walking Module with translation, curvature, rotation, and bending gains
   - Firebase backend for data logging and experiment tracking
   - Built and tested on Meta Quest 2/3

+- **[CV Maker Extension](https://github.com/Pareto-Software/cv-maker-extension)** – Extension to Pareto's internal CV Maker tool.
+  - Takes employees CV as PDF.
+Then parses it with openai and imports necessary information to CV Maker profile.
+  - ChatGPT addition to ask questions about employees allocation and skills.
+For example, who is the best match to project?
+  - *Role*: Project Manager

 ---